Takeaways

 S. cerevisiae supplements are available in various forms, most commonly as capsules or powders.[33]
 Some products contain whole yeast cells, while others utilize extracts or specific components of the yeast.[34]

 The appropriate dosage of S. cerevisiae can vary based on the product and its intended use.
-A typical daily dose is between 500 and 1000 mg, though higher doses may be recommended for certain conditions.
-It’s best to follow the instructions on the product label or consult with a healthcare provider for personalized advice9.
+A typical daily dose is between 500 and 1000 mg, though higher doses may be recommended for certain conditions.[35]
+It’s best to follow the instructions on the product label or consult with a healthcare provider for personalized advice.

 Safety and Side Effects